342 6 1 351 0

-The Epcot International Festival of the Arts debuted in 2017 and it’s coming back again!
-In 2018, the festival will be held January 12-February 19.
+The EPCOT International Festival of the Arts debuted in 2017 and has been expanding ever since.
+The dates for 2020 are January 17th to February 24th.
 It’s the perfect pick me up for that lull in the winter between the excitement of Christmas and the start of Spring Break.

-In 2017, the festival only happened on weekends but this year guests can experience all it has to offer seven days a week!
-You can plan on seeing, hearing, tasting – and even participating in – some amazing creative additions to Epcot.
+In 2017, the festival only happened on weekends but now guests can experience all it has to offer seven days a week!
+You can plan on seeing, hearing, tasting – and even participating in – some amazing creative additions to EPCOT.
 The best part?
-Most offerings at the festival are included in your Epcot admission!
+Most offerings at the festival are included in your EPCOT admission!

 You can expect to see exhibits from Disney’s most iconic artists, Disney-inspired original art, galleries in several World Showcase pavilions that celebrate art from their country, and even visiting artists creating new pieces in front of your very eyes!

 Unique photo ops are around every corner at the festival – you can step into famous paintings and create your own masterpiece!

 Following the popularity of marketplace boots at EPCOT’s other festivals, the offerings here are delicious and perhaps the most beautiful culinary creations you’ll see anywhere at WDW.